SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

    where :math:`u(\omega)` is the velocity. |br| |br|

- - **Pseudo Spectral** (``'PS'``): Constrained optimal power absorption [Bacelli]_.
+ - **Pseudo Spectral** (``'PS'``): Constrained optimal power absorption :cite:`Bacelli2014a`.
 This is a numerical optimal control algorithm capable of dealing with both constraints and nonlinear dynamics.
 This approach is based on
    |pseudo spectral method|_.